MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/decommission.md

   - **Tests failed**: The assets might be in use at this time and more testing is necessary.
     - Re-enable the assets flagged for decommission, and repeat the failed test cases.
     - If they continue to fail, it might be an unrelated issue.
 You need to test more within the maintenance window, and you should begin escalation to make sure you have the right level of support.
-    - If they stop failing, then it appears that they're related.
+    - If they stop failing, they're likely related.
 You should leave the assets enabled, and close out the maintenance window after completing testing.
     - You'll then, outside of the maintenance window, need to investigate what is occurring.
-This involves creating another maintenance window for changes to the migrated workload, and additional maintenance windows for testing.
+This involves creating another maintenance window for changes to the migrated workload, and extra maintenance windows for testing.

 ## Holding period and data validation